rucoma00/EnergyMeter_WiFi_Com/README.md

 handlers

 ### HTML File
 The file uses HTML language to set up the charts and give the web page a structure.
-It consists of seven charts implemented using the library Highcharts.
+It consists of seven charts implemented using the library Highcharts.
 Its is included as JavaScrip language in the code.
 Seven dynamic charts are created to represent the seven variables.
 The charts, which act as the web client on the server, automatically produce seven HTML requests using an URL pointing to the file stored in the SPIFFS that holds the host and path